EDI Mapping App Case Study

 Summary

-I recently undertook a freelance project for an anonymous client to design an EDI mapping application supporting their B2B integration operations.
-With no prior experience designing software in this domain, I chose to follow Alan Cooper’s Goal-Directed Design process rigorously to ensure my work was grounded in solid research rather than assumption.
+I undertook a practice project to design an EDI mapping application to build my eCommerce background.
+With no prior experience designing EDI software, I chose to follow Alan Cooper’s Goal-Directed Design process rigorously to ensure my work was grounded in solid research.

 What is EDI Mapping?